Lazareena/Comp124-s14-hw7/README.md

 `train()`: The train method needs to do the following *for each language*:

+* **Hint: The Utils class has some helpful constants and a method to split words.**
 * Extract the page text from the first 1000 pages.
-* Split each page text into words.
+* Split each page text into words (look for a helper method in Utils).
-* Count the number of every unique word in the first 1000 articles occurs across all 1000 articles.
+* Count how many times every unique word occurs across all 1000 pages.

 You'll need to create instance variables to capture the data.
-**The Utils class has some helpful constants and a method to split words.**

 `detect(text)`: Given a particular text, the detect method does the following for each language:
 * Split the text into words.